 Potential Rendering Issues

 You might have noticed that some emojis appear different when used across different devices and platforms.
-This is referred to as an emojis rendering issue.
+This is referred to as the emojis rendering issue.

 Every different email service provider and email client will not render those emojis just the same way.
 Therefore, an iPhone might not view an emoji the exact same as an Android phone.
 Similarly, some emojis may look different on Facebook than on Twitter.

-So it has to work on Facebook, Twitter, Outlook, Microsoft, and on Apple.
+So it must work on Facebook, Twitter, Outlook, Microsoft, and Apple.

-And understanding that these may not render exactly the same everywhere can help you make a decision on what emoji to use and what not to.
+And understanding that these may not render the same everywhere can help you decide on what emoji to use and what not to.

 If you are new to using emojis in email marketing, you might have questions like:

 How do I know emojis are working for me?
-How do I find out if emojis are driving the behavior I want to create?
+How do I find out if emojis drive the behavior I want to create?

 The answer to these questions is simple, test, test and test.
-If you think a certain emoji or symbol might work for you, try to use it in your subject line and test that email on a smaller segment of your audience.
-The results will tell you whether your emoji is of some use or not.
+If a certain emoji or symbol might work for you, try using it in your subject line and test that email on a smaller audience segment.
+The results will tell you whether or not your emoji is of some use.

-One simple way of testing out your emojis is by trying them in your email automation.
-If you have automation that is being sent consistently, you can add an emoji to one and not the other to gauge the difference.
+A straightforward way to test your emojis is by trying them in your email automation.
+If you have an automation that is being sent consistently, you can add an emoji to one and not the other to gauge the difference.

-If you get a distinct result, as an increase in open rates, you will know that your emoji worked.
+If you get a specific result, such as an increase in open rates, you will know that your emoji worked.